 - And you can get your Experian credit report and FICO® Score, along with all the other benefits of Experian membership, such as Dark Web monitoring to protect your identity.

-- Security freezes need to be initiated at each of the three credit reporting agencies, Experian, Equifax and TransUnion.
+- Security freezes need to be initiated and managed at each of the three credit reporting agencies, Experian, Equifax and TransUnion.

 - A PIN code is required every time you want to freeze or unfreeze your credit.